LycheeGuo/LycheeGuo.github.io/content/project/The moderating effect of cognitive reserve on cognitive aging/index.md

 ---
-title: "The moderating effect of cognitive reserve on cognitive aging"
+title: The moderating effect of cognitive reserve on cognitive aging
 date: 2025-09-27T12:47:54.091Z
-summary: ""
+summary: CR reflects the brain’s functional and dynamic ability to optimize or compensate for its resources that enable cognitive performance that exceeds expectations in the context of brain pathology or aging.
 draft: false
 featured: true
 tags: